ofasgard/CalzoneBlog/_posts/2022-12-04-frida-vs-amsi.md

 ---
-title: Frida vs. AMSI
+title: "Frida vs. AMSI"
-description: Let's use Frida to explore all the different ways we can patch or break the Anti-Malware Scan Interface.
+description: "Let's use Frida to explore all the different ways we can patch or break the Anti-Malware Scan Interface."
 date: 2022-12-04
 permalink: /blogs/frida-vs-amsi
 ---